simoneangarano/SoftwareFI/utils/README.md

 LightningModelWrapper.py contains a class which wraps a Pytorch model handling the training and validation loops and the logging to wandb.

-By default, logs are written to "wandb" directory, checkpoints to "checkpoints" directory and the datasets are downloaded to "data" directory.
+By default, logs are written to "wandb" directory, checkpoints to "ckpt" directory and the datasets are downloaded to "data" directory.